cixtor/data-storage-api/README.md

 Although I passed the Talent Acquision screener, the code challenge with the code in this repository, and even scheduled the technical interviews, GitHub cancelled them because they *“[…] decided to pause hiring for this role at the time.”*.
 [Read the whole email here](INTERVIEW_RESULT.md).

+@gergelyorosz confirmed the news on Twitter: https://twitter.com/GergelyOrosz/status/1549859797864005632 *“[…] both Google and GitHub is freezing hiring effective immediately.
+Everyone in the hiring pipeline impacted.
+GitHub is doing it because of economic conditions and Google likely as well.”*

 I hope you, reader, have better luck than me.